Great Monarch Migration

 He has led numerous expeditions to the annual Monarch Butterfly migration up the trans-volcanic belt in the mountains of Mexico.
 He is an expert birder and is highly sought after for his birding tours as he has an extreme talent for spotting the rarest birds and being able to photograph them.
 With his marine biology background, he is high in demand for his whale watching photo expeditions as well.

 Fernando is extremely passionate about what he does and it rubs off on all those who travel with him.
-Whether you are a beginner or novice eco-traveler, Fernando makes sure that you are comfortable every step of the way.
+Whether you are a beginner or novice conservation traveler, Fernando makes sure that you are comfortable every step of the way.
 His goal is to provide his travelers with “the time of their life” as they experience these unique occurrences in nature and to have them walk away with some of his passion and knowledge for these amazing creatures so that they and their habitats can stay protected.

 Reviews